HOW TO OPTIMISE YOUR SUPPLY NETWORK?

 What are the challenges companies are facing when optimising their Supply Chain network?

-Establishing a supply chain network optimisation process for a company requires a certain level of maturity in their supply chain management: a consistent mid-term demand plan and reliable data to model the supply chain.
+Establishing a supply network optimisation process for a company requires a certain level of maturity in their supply chain management: a consistent mid-term demand plan and reliable data to model the supply chain.
 That level of maturity is reached using established planning processes and solutions.

 Taking supply chain configuration decisions among available facilities is feasible only if operations can execute them (adapting the supply chain regularly and not only once every X years).
 Installing such a process can only be done with change management and executive-level support.